 Ben Affleck Batman Workout Plan

-Ben worked out with Norton six days a week for almost two years.
+Ben worked out with Norton six days a week for almost two years to build superhero bulk, which is somewhat similar to Rob Mcelhenney’s workout program.
 Here’s a two-day example of the workouts Norton created for the actor.

 Block 1 (32 minutes): Warm-up & Movement